IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 * Create a [toolchain](https://cloud.ibm.com/devops/create) to `Develop a Kubernetes App`.
 * Follow the instructions to deploy your application explained [here](https://www.ibm.com/cloud/architecture/tutorials/use-develop-kubernetes-app-toolchain?task=1).

-> Note: You may need to fork the repository and provide that Github URL to toolchain.
+   * You can choose to `fork` the repository in your Github account.
+   * For ease, you can choose `default` namespace to deploy the application on Kubernetes Cluster.

-After deployment the application, URL of the application can be found at the end of `deploy stage` logs.
+Wait till the application gets deployed.
+Once done, access the logs of `deploy stage` in delivery pipeline and find the URL of the application at the end of logs.
 The application can be accessed at:

 ```
    <APP_URL>/swagger-ui.html